 Can I progress into further study?

-You can progress from the BA (Hons) Scottish History and Criminology to the following postgraduate course:
+You can progress from the BA (Hons) Scottish History and Criminology to the following postgraduate courses:

 Is there more information available online?